ponylang/pony-tutorial/docs/testing/ponytest.md

 Simple tests run within a single function.
 When that function exits, either returning or raising an error, the test is complete.
 This is not viable for tests that need to use actors.

 Long tests allow for delayed completion.
-Any test can call long_test() on its TestHelper to indicate that it needs to keep running.
-When the test is finally complete it calls complete() on its TestHelper.
+Any test can call `long_test()` on its `TestHelper` to indicate that it needs to keep running.
+When the test is finally complete it calls `complete()` on its `TestHelper`.

-The complete() function takes a Bool parameter to specify whether the test was a success.
+The `complete()` function takes a `Bool` parameter to specify whether the test was a success.
 If any asserts fail then the test will be considered a failure regardless of the value of this parameter.
-However, complete() must still be called.
+However, `complete()` must still be called.

 Since failing tests may hang, a timeout must be specified for each long test.
 When the test function exits a timer is started with the specified timeout.
-If this timer fires before complete() is called the test is marked as a failure and the timeout is reported.
+If this timer fires before `complete()` is called the test is marked as a failure and the timeout is reported.

-On a timeout, the timed_out() function is called on the unit test object.
+On a timeout, the `timed_out()` function is called on the unit test object.
 This should perform whatever test specific tidy up is required to allow the program to exit.
-There is no need to call complete() if a timeout occurs, although it is not an error to do so.
+There is no need to call `complete()` if a timeout occurs, although it is not an error to do so.

 Note that the timeout is only relevant when a test hangs and would otherwise prevent the test program from completing.
 Setting a very long timeout on tests that should not be able to hang is perfectly acceptable and will not make the test take any longer if successful.